Giselle

 17) Scène – Apparition de Myrtha

-18) Scène – Apparition des Willis
+18) Scène – Apparition des Wilis

 a) l’Evocation Magique